open-voip-alliance/website/content/blog/quick-guide-pinephone.md

 I would like to have my contacts stored outside of the phone, so a phone crash won't wipe them all.
-I installed [Nextcloud](https://wiki.archlinux.org/index.php/Nextcloud) on a VPN and used the Nextcloud Contacts sync option in Gnome Contacts to sync contacts from my Nextcloud to the phone.
+I installed [Nextcloud](https://wiki.archlinux.org/index.php/Nextcloud) on a VPS and used the Nextcloud Contacts sync option in Gnome Contacts to sync contacts from my Nextcloud to the phone.
 I was quite excited about this functionality and explored Nextcloud a bit.